arkq/bluez-alsa/doc/bluealsad.8.rst

 The Bluetooth specifications for HFP and HSP include optional support for volume control of the target by the gateway device.
-For A2DP, volume control is optionally provided by the AVRCP profile. **bluealsa** provides a single, consistent, abstracted interface for volume control of PCMs.
-This interface can use the native Bluetooth features or alternatively **bluealsa** also implements its own internal volume control, called "soft-volume".
+For A2DP, volume control is optionally provided by the AVRCP profile. **bluealsad** provides a single, consistent, abstracted interface for volume control of PCMs.
+This interface can use the native Bluetooth features or alternatively **bluealsad** also implements its own internal volume control, called "soft-volume".
 For A2DP the default is to use soft-volume, but this can be overridden to use the Bluetooth native support where available by using the ``--a2dp-volume`` command line option.
 For HFP/HSP the default is to use Bluetooth native volume control.

-When using soft-volume, **bluealsa** scales PCM samples before encoding, and after decoding, and does not interact with the Bluetooth AVRCP volume property or HFP/HSP volume control.
+When using soft-volume, **bluealsad** scales PCM samples before encoding, and after decoding, and does not interact with the Bluetooth AVRCP volume property or HFP/HSP volume control.
 Volume can only be modified by local clients.
-(Note that Bluetooth headphones or speakers with their own volume controls will still be able to alter their own volume, but this change will not be notified to **bluealsa** local clients, they will only see the soft-volume setting).
+(Note that Bluetooth headphones or speakers with their own volume controls will still be able to alter their own volume, but this change will not be notified to **bluealsad** local clients, they will only see the soft-volume setting).

-When using native volume control, **bluealsa** links the PCM volume setting to the AVRCP volume property or HFP/HSP volume control.
+When using native volume control, **bluealsad** links the PCM volume setting to the AVRCP volume property or HFP/HSP volume control.
 No scaling of PCM samples is applied.
 Volume can be modified by both local clients and the remote device.
 Local clients will be notified of volume changes made by controls on the remote device.

-A2DP native volume control does not permit independent values for left and right channels, so when a client sets such values **bluealsa** will set the Bluetooth volume as the average of the two channels.
+A2DP native volume control does not permit independent values for left and right channels, so when a client sets such values **bluealsad** will set the Bluetooth volume as the average of the two channels.

 Volume level, mute status, and soft-volume selection can all be controlled for